amindadgar/amindadgar/README.md

 - ⚡ Fun fact: ...
 -->
 #### I'm amin and currently i'm student of computer software engineering.
-My main work is on android programming with kotlin but i can use python language too. <br>
+My main work is on android programming with kotlin but i can use python, C++ and Java language too. <br>
 I've done some work in internet of things (node red server application) area and looking forward to do more.
 #### 📫 Here's some links to reach me:
 mail: dadgaramin96@gmail.com <br>